Program Number: 10-526-1

 - $183.30 per credit (out-of-state resident)

 - *Online students are not charged out-of-state fees.

-- Apply critical thinking and problem-solving skills in the practice of diagnostic radiography.
+- 3. Demonstrate critical thinking and problem-solving skills in the performance of radiological examinations.

 - Radiography Technologist